Let us help you customize your experience.

 Q: How many medical transports does Angel One perform each day?

-A: On average, we transport five patients a day with an average transport time of 5 hours.
+A: On average, we transport five patients a day.

 Q: What kind of weather does Angel One fly in?

 A: Our aircraft are Instrument Flight Rules (IFR) equipped aircraft.
-This means we are able to fly utilizing the same rules as commercial airplanes utilizing the planned flight paths between larger airports.
+This means we can fly utilizing the same rules as commercial airplanes using the planned flight paths between larger airports.
 This is different than a Visual Flight Rule (VFR) aircraft which can only fly where they can see.

 Q: What is the age limit for Arkansas Children's Hospital and Angel One?

-A: Arkansas Children's Hospital provides care to patients 21 years of age and under.
+A: Arkansas Children's Hospital provides care to patients up to 21 years of age.
 Angel One follows this same principle, however, we also transport burn patients to ACH and High-Risk Obstetric patients which are taken to UAMS.

 Q: How do I get a job at Angel One?